hasirali/React/React2/Notes.md

 <!-- why we need: -->
 npm wil take care of version of package and where it takes it takes in package.json

-so we dont need to put nodemodule in github and we can stop it by writin node_module in gitignire
+so we dont need to put nodemodule in github and we can stop it by writin node_module in gitignore also add parcel-cahce and dist folder as all these can regenerated

 <!-- our project is dependent on lots of dependencies or package